-&lt;sup>1The use of the word must is deprecated and cannot be used when stating mandatory requirements; must is used only to describe unavoidable situations.
+&lt;sup>1 The word must is deprecated and cannot be used when stating mandatory requirements; must is used only to describe unavoidable situations.

-&lt;sup>2The use of will is deprecated and cannot be used when stating mandatory requirements; will is only used in statements of fact.
+&lt;sup>2 The word will is deprecated and cannot be used when stating mandatory requirements; will is only used in statements of fact.